mirukucafe/nyankey/CONTRIBUTING.md

 Pre-releases do not require as much scrutiny and can be useful for "field testing" before a stable release is made.

 All releases are managed as git tags.
-The name of the tag should be exactly identical to the version number.
-I.e. if the released version is 1.2.3, the git tag should be called "1.2.3" (and **not** "v1.2.3").
+If the released version is 1.2.3, the git tag should be "v1.2.3".
+Pre-releases are marked "previewN".
+The first pre-release for 1.2.3 should be tagged "v1.2.3-preview1".
-The tag should contain the changelog section for the respective release.
+The tag should be a "lightweight" tag (not annotated) of the commit that modifies the CHANGELOG and package.json version.

+To generate the changelog, we use a standard shortlog command: `git shortlog --format='%h %s' --group=trailer:changelog LAST_TAG..`.
+The person performing the release process should build the next CHANGELOG section based on this output, not use it as-is.
+Full releases should also remove any pre-release CHANGELOG sections.

 ## Localization (l10n)